timm/misc/py/names.md

 - G= a guesses function (surrogates). ys= G(xs)
 - i,j= self, another instance of the same class
 - K= short for "ok". checks if
-- L = the Like function. tests of we prefer eg1 over eg2
+- L = the Like function. tests of we prefer eg1 over eg2. used for domination
+- M = mutant
-- m = mu
+- mu = mean
 - n = counts
 - o= genetic container class
 - p = distribution. can be a function (eg. normal) or a sample
 - Q = aquisition function
 - R = repair function
-- s= standard deviation
+- sd= standard deviation
 - T= tabu
 - V = validation function. inputs many examples, outputs (e.g. hypervolume GD, IGD, etc)
 - w= some wieght. a numeric preferenc value